makrai/notes/paul22-vision-trafoer-robust.md

   needs to be pre-trained on a relatively larger dataset (such as ImageNet-21k (Deng+ 2009)) with strong regularization for achieving reasonable downstream performance.
-Strong regularization is particularly needed in the absence of a larger dataset during pre-training (Steiner+ 2021).
+Strong regularization is particularly needed in the absence of a larger dataset during pre-training (Steiner+ 2021)

-* variants of Transformers have been proposed to show that it is possible to achieve comparable performance on ImageNet-1k without using additional data.
+* variants of Transformers have been proposed to show that it is possible to achieve comparable performance on ImageNet-1k without using additional data
   * DeIT (Touvron+ 2020) introduces a novel distillation strategy (Hinton, Vinyals, and Dean 2015) to learn a student Transformer-based network from a well-performing teacher network based on RegNets (Radosavovic+ 2020).
 With